Further Education During Unemployment: Identification Results: Details, Proofs, and Generalizations

 An alternative strand of the dynamic treatment effect literature explicitly models the influence of unobserved heterogeneities.
 This strand typically models unobserved heterogeneities as ``random effects'', which are assumed to be independent of observed covariates.
 In this section, we provide a brief overview of key studies in this strand.

-Under no-anticipation and a conditional independence assumption (treatment is independent to outcome conditioning on both observed covariates and random effects), \citet{AbbringandvandenBerg2003,AbbringandvandenBerg2004} prove identification of dynamic treatment effects for duration outcomes in mixed proportional hazard models for both treatment and outcome timings.
-The word ``mixed'' refers to the model specification that a random effect enters into a proportional hazard model multiplicatively, which is crucial for identification. \citet{HeckmanandNavarro2007} unite the literature on dynamic treatment and on discrete choice---they consider semiparametric identification in a statistical framework where treatment in each period is determined by an index-crossing model.
-They allow anticipatory effects, and their identification relies on a large support condition that ensures sufficient variation of the index and helps to break treatment's dependence on unobserved heterogeneity. \citet{HeckmanandNavarro2007} also propose an economically interpretable structural framework, and interested reader should consult \citet{Cunhaetal2007} and \citet{Heckmanetal2016JOE} for extensions. \citet{Baetal2017} study labor market transitions among female adults recommended for classroom training in the NJS.
-They restrict to participants who enter the program during a nonemployment spell (following \citealp{EberweinHamLaLonde1997}), and they specify the joint likelihood of this initial nonemployment spell, timing of training participation, and subsequent employment and nonemployment spells.
-The likelihood is integrated over distributions of the random effects, which are assumed be discrete with finite supports as per \citet{HeckmanandSinger1984} and \citet{McCall1996}. \citet{Baetal2017} estimate their complex model via simulated annealing.
+Under no-anticipation and a conditional independence assumption (treatment is independent to outcome conditioning on both observed covariates and random effects), \citet{AbbringandvandenBerg2003_app,AbbringandvandenBerg2004_app} prove identification of dynamic treatment effects for duration outcomes in mixed proportional hazard models for both treatment and outcome timings.
+The word ``mixed'' refers to the model specification that a random effect enters into a proportional hazard model multiplicatively, which is crucial for identification.

+\citet{HeckmanandNavarro2007_app} unite the literature on dynamic treatment and on discrete choice---they consider semiparametric identification in a statistical framework where treatment in each period is determined by an index-crossing model.
+They allow anticipatory effects, and their identification relies on a large support condition that ensures sufficient variation of the index and helps to break treatment's dependence on unobserved heterogeneity. \citet{HeckmanandNavarro2007} also propose an economically interpretable structural framework, and interested readers should consult \citet{Cunhaetal2007} and \citet{Heckmanetal2016JOE} for extensions.

+\citet{Baetal2017} study labor market transitions among female adults recommended for classroom training in the NJS.
+They restrict to participants who enter the program during a nonemployment spell (following \citealp{EberweinHamLaLonde1997_app}), and they specify the joint likelihood of this initial nonemployment spell, timing of training participation, and subsequent employment and nonemployment spells.
+The likelihood is integrated over distributions of the random effects, which are assumed to be discrete with finite supports as per \citet{HeckmanandSinger1984_app} and \citet{McCall1996_app}. \citet{Baetal2017_app} estimate their complex model via simulated annealing.

+\citet{Han2021_app} specifies a nonparametric model for dynamic treatments and outcomes.
+Assuming exclusion restrictions (i.e., the existence of suitable instruments) and a sequential rank similarity condition on the unobserved heterogeneity variables, the paper proves identification of dynamic average treatment effects.